-SCQF Level 8 Good Practice Unit Number S8004V1 CMP I Injury Calling Daint (LICD) is that are SQA Unit Number UG75 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications in a variety of ways, provided the learner demonstrates achievement of the assessment PRACTICES OF Credit Value 7 RESOURCE MANAGEMENT Guided Learning Hours 25 criteria.
-The best practice details offered below aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we wou wish to see from learners.
-When assessing this unit please be aware that the learner has to meet all the assessment criterin order to pass.
+SCQF Level 8 Good Practice Unit Number S8004V1 CMP I Injury Calling Daint (LICD) is that are SQA Unit Number UG75 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications in a veriety of ways, provided the learner.
+PRACTICES OF Credit Value 7 in a variety of ways, provided the learner demonstrates achievement of the assessment RESOURCE MANAGEMENT Guided Learning Hours 25 criteria.
+The best practice details offered below aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
+When assessing this unit please be aware that the learner has to meet all the assessment criteria in order to pass.
 The unit is written using framework level descriptors and the assessment criteria is at a level 8 level of difficulty.
-LEARNING OUTCOMES ASSESSMENT CRITE RIA Be able to identify and plan resources needed to meet objectives 1.1 Identify those resources s required to achieve objectives Readily responded to together and, ideally using a known organisational context and evidence from that source, the content for this element could include, but is not limited to: • Planning processes such as: business planning, forecasting, budgeting and stock control that seeks to ensure that resources are deployed in line with objectives.
+LEARNING OUTCOMES ASSESSMENT CRITERIA Be able to identify and plan resources needed to meet objectives 1.1 Identify those resources s required to achieve objectives Readily responded to together and, ideally using a known organisational context and evidence from that source, the content for this element could include, but is not limited to: • Planning processes such as: business planning, forecasting, budgeting and stock control that seeks to ensure that resources are deployed in line with objectives.
 At a practical level this will include activities such as managing seasonal fluctuations (supply and demand), planning for 'random influences' such as a strike or a